 16. Make Your Base On Grass

-A workaround to that problem is, use some stepping stones or stone plates under the telescope mount.
+A workaround to that problem is to use some stepping stones or stone plates under the telescope mount.
 This way, your telescope will be firmly stable throughout the whole night.

 17. Check & Remove All The Caps

 Telescopes can come with many caps and covers.
-Sometimes these covers have holes on them.
+Sometimes these covers have holes in them.
 If not removed, these holes allow light to hit the telescope and compromise the integrity of the vision.

 18. Have A Fixed Location

 This simple little trick has helped me a lot to have a grasp on the night sky.
-Make it a ritual to always set up your telescope on the same location.
-By same location, l literally mean the same exact location where you’ve placed the tripod last time.
-You can mark the place with some stepping stones or concrete floor.
+Make it a ritual to set up your telescope in the same location.

 This way, you’ll always experience the same field of view of the night sky.
 Consequently, you’ll quickly get the hang of the sky and guess the location of the objects from your location.